moveit/moveit2_tutorials/doc/tutorials/your_first_project/your_first_project.rst

 .. image:: rviz_2.png
    :width: 300px

-Note that if you ran the node ``hello_moveit`` without launching the demo launch file first, it will wait for 10 seconds and then print this error and exit.
+Note that if you run the node ``hello_moveit`` without launching the demo launch file first, it will wait for 10 seconds and then print this error and exit.

 .. code-block:: bash